Paint Rock Bluff

 A view of Paint Rock bluff looking northwest from the edge of Harper's Channel, c.
 1913.

-Paint Rock Bluff, also known as Paint Rock or Painted Rock, is a cliff along the Mississippi River in Allamakee County, Iowa.
+Paint Rock Bluff, also known as Paint Rock or Painted Rock, is a cliff along the Mississippi River in Allamakee County, Iowa, United States.
 The cliff was once a major navigational landmark for steamboats on the Upper Mississippi River.
 It was once the site of a Ho-Chunk village, and is noted for Native American petroglyphs and paintings.
 These glyphs and paintings have been badly damaged by the elements and vandalism.

 As a hydronym, it gives its name to Paint Creek.

 The nearest town is Waukon Junction, Iowa.